 - In the Command Prompt window, type chkdsk H: /f and hit Enter key (Replace H with the drive letter of the USB drive).

 - Now, type Y and hit the Enter key to proceed.

 - Type H (replace H with the USB drive letter) and hit the Enter key again.

 - Finally, type H:>attrib -h -r -s /s /d *.* and hit the Enter key (Replace H with the drive letter of the USB drive).

 - Wait for the process to be completed.

 But you can change the file extension back to a normal format so as to make those found files functional again.

 Also, we recommend that you back up your files on cloud storage services so as to increase your options for file retrieval.

 Hope we have been able to help you recover deleted files from your USB drive?
 If you have any questions, you can comment below.

-Editor’s Note: This post was originally published in October 2017 and has been since revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in September 2019 and has been since revamped and updated in July 2020 for freshness, accuracy, and comprehensiveness.